JACKMCDONNELL/Stata-fellows/README.md

 ## session 4 - analysis

-We are back to the main dataset we have been using
+we are back to the main dataset we have been using so far - SarahsSTATAtest.dta

-the main do file is *3_workflow.do*.
+the do file is *analysis.do*.
+The log file is *analysis.log*

+this do file generates a number of graphics that are saved as pdfs.
+The name of each is referenced in the do file.

+this is the first session where we will be relying heavily on user-written commands (ssc install)